Efficient Cross-Validation for Sparse Linear Regression: Convex Relaxations of -fold Cross-Validation Error

 \end{proposition} \proof{Proof of Proposition \ref{prop2}} The right-hand side of this inequality corresponds to the objective value of a feasible solution to \eqref{eq:prob_full}, while {$u^\star$} is the optimal objective value of \eqref{eq:prob_full}. \Halmos \endproof \begin{corollary} Let $\bm{z}$ denote a $\tau$-sparse binary vector.
 Then, we have the following bound on the $j$th partial \ag{cross-validation} error:

-\end{corollary} \proof{Proof of Corollary \ref{corr:lowerbound2}} The right-hand side of this bound is maximized by setting $\bm{z}$ to be a binary vector which minimizes $f^{(\ag{\mathcal{N}_j})}(\bm{z})$, and therefore this bound is valid for any $\bm{z}$. \Halmos \endproof We close this section with two remarks: \begin{remark}[Bound quality] Observe that bound~\eqref{eq:LOOLower} is at least as strong as $f_j(\gamma, \tau)$ with $\bm{z}$ encoding an optimal choice of support in \eqref{eq:prob_full}.
-Indeed, if $\bm{\beta}^{(\ag{\mathcal{N}_j})}(\bm{z})$ solves \eqref{eq:prob_full}, then both bounds agree and equal $h_j(\gamma, \tau)$ but otherwise \eqref{eq:LOOLower} is strictly stronger.
-Moreover, since $f_j(\gamma, \tau)$ is typically nonzero, then the bound \eqref{eq:LOOLower} is positive as well and can improve upon the lower bound in \eqref{eqn:perspbounds}.
-Finally, it is easy to construct an example where the lower bound in \eqref{eqn:perspbounds} is stronger than \eqref{eq:LOOLower}, thus neither lower bound dominates the other. \end{remark} \begin{remark}[Computational efficiency] Computing lower bound \eqref{eq:LOOLower} for each \ag{$j\in [k]$} requires solving at least one MIO, corresponding to \eqref{eq:prob_full}, which is a substantial improvement over the \ag{$k$} MIOs required to compute $h$ but may still be an expensive computation.
-However, using any lower bound on $u^*$, for example, corresponding to the optimal solution of a perspective relaxation, gives valid lower bounds.
-Therefore, in practice, we suggest using a heuristic instead to bound $h_j$ from below, e.g., rounding a perspective relaxation. \end{remark}
+\end{corollary} \proof{Proof of Corollary \ref{corr:lowerbound2}} The right-hand side of this bound is maximized by setting $\bm{z}$ to be a binary vector which minimizes $f^{(\ag{\mathcal{N}_j})}(\bm{z})$, and therefore this bound is valid for any $\bm{z}$. \Halmos \endproof We close this section with two remarks: \begin{remark}[Bound quality] {Bound \eqref{eq:LOOLower} is designed to complement, rather than dominate, the lower bound in \eqref{eqn:perspbounds}}.
+Indeed, bound~\eqref{eq:LOOLower} is at least as strong as ${F}_j(\gamma, \tau)$ with $\bm{z}$ encoding an optimal choice of support in \eqref{eq:prob_full}: if $\bm{\beta}^{(\ag{\mathcal{N}_j})}(\bm{z})$ solves \eqref{eq:prob_full}, then both bounds agree and equal $h_j(\gamma, \tau)$ but otherwise \eqref{eq:LOOLower} is strictly stronger.
+Moreover, since ${F}_j(\gamma, \tau)$ is typically nonzero, then the bound \eqref{eq:LOOLower} is positive as well and can improve upon the lower bound in \eqref{eqn:perspbounds}. {However,} it is easy to construct examples {in which} the lower bound in \eqref{eqn:perspbounds} is stronger than \eqref{eq:LOOLower} and vice versa, {so} neither lower bound dominates the other{; see Section \ref{ec.nondominanceofrelaxations}}. \end{remark} \begin{remark}[Computational efficiency] Computing lower bound \eqref{eq:LOOLower} for each \ag{$j\in [k]$} requires solving at least one MIO, corresponding to \eqref{eq:prob_full}, which is a substantial improvement over the \ag{$k$} MIOs required to compute $h$ but may still be an expensive computation.
+However, using any lower bound on $u^\star$, for example, corresponding to the optimal solution of a perspective relaxation, gives valid lower bounds.
+Therefore, in practice, we suggest using a heuristic instead to bound $h_j$ from below, e.g., rounding a perspective relaxation {as suggested by \cite{xie2020scalable,bertsimas2021unified}, building upon the work of \cite{pilanci2015sparse}}. \end{remark}